 As ever, you can only buy what's in front of you today, and the M2 MacBook Pro at 13-inch is probably the best MacBook for most people at the time of writing.
-But anybody that can hold out for a few weeks to see the verdict on the 2022 MacBook Air probably should.
+But that 2022 MacBook Air, for most people, will represent the more attractive – and attractively priced – device.
 And don't dismiss the M1 MacBooks, either, both Pro and Air – they remain incredible machines and, with the advent of the M2 generation now upon us, are likely to reduce in price.

 If you're happy to explore the world of Windows machines, the Dell XPS 13 can be found at similar price points, depending on configuration, and offers a decent bang-for-buck ratio thanks to its 2-in-1 convertible touchscreen design.
 The performance will vary depending on what internals you pick, but at a similar price point to the M2 MacBook Pro, you should get a very capable machine.

 MacBook Pro 13-inch (M2, 2022): Should you buy it?

 The active cooling fans here allow the latest MacBook Pro to run hotter and faster for longer, making intensive performance tasks like video rendering much easier to handle without overheating and throttling kicking in.